descawed/galerians-autosplitter/README.md

 ## Known Issues

-- When you do stuff manually in LiveSplit (e.g. manually resetting), it can take the autosplitter a few seconds to to notice, so if you're rapidly toggling things in LiveSplit and taking actions in-game, it's possible you could get some weird behavior.
+- When you do stuff manually in LiveSplit (e.g. manually resetting), it can take the autosplitter a few seconds to notice, so if you're rapidly toggling things in LiveSplit and taking actions in-game, it's possible you could get some weird behavior.